-STRIVE Athletics is for high school runners in Greater Boston wishing to train with a team of dedicated athletes and coaches who STRIVE to build a strong foundation for athletic development and personal growth.
+Strive Athletics is for high school runners in wishing to train with a team of dedicated athletes and coaches who work to build a strong foundation for athletic development and personal growth.
 The Strive Athletics 2020 Program will be virtual and open to runners from all over the country.
 Find dedicated athletes to connect with in this unusual summer as we all look for ways to maintain our motivation and fitness.

 Each group is limited to a maximum of 25 students.

 - Foster connection and increase motivation to continue training, even if group runs are not possible

 - Prevent training injuries by providing instruction in exercises and drills for increased postural stability, core strength, and good running form

 - Educate athletes by leading online sessions focused on specific topics, including managing training volume, strategies for rest and recovery, leadership and team- building, and mental preparation for racing.

 - Support athletes current training plans given to them by their coaches or help athletes develop and follow sound training plans over the summer